evilchili/telisar-website/content/posts/episode_30_f_magnus_magnusson_pashtum.md

 power to damage the very structure of the planes, twisting reality to the will of the user and making them more powerful than gods.
-It was this realization that led him to destroy the only record of research that documented residium's true nature more than 400 years ago, violating the terms of his <a href='{{< ref "the-library-card" >}}'>El Astrum Public Library Members Card</a> and relegating Felurius Magnus Magnusson Pashtum, highborn young wizard of Uman to the eternity in the Library's Guard Cohort.
+It was this realization that led him to destroy the only record of research that documented residium's true nature more than 400 years ago, violating the terms of his [El Astrum Public Library Members Card](the-library-card) and relegating Felurius Magnus Magnusson Pashtum, highborn young wizard of Uman to the eternity in the
+Library's Guard Cohort.

 Levani, Keen and Ara returned, their chase having ended in failure, and the party began to discuss